RJDNet/EventDrivenAuthMicroservicesTemplate/README.md

 # How to use

 ### Start Up
-Have Docker Desktop installed on your machine.
+- Have Docker Desktop installed on your machine.
-From root folder (the folder with the docker-compose.yml file), run command: docker compose up Wait 1 minute for everything to startup (database population and services currently wait a period of time to start).
+- From root folder (the folder with the docker-compose.yml file), run command: docker compose up Wait 1 minute for everything to startup (database population and services currently wait a period of time to start).
--Navigate to http://localhost:3000 in your browser.
+- Navigate to http://localhost:3000 in your browser.
+- Use Messaging sections & Auth sections, witness logging in terminal.

 ### Shut Down
 Ctrl-c the terminal which is running docker compose.